python/devguide/triage/github-bpo-faq.rst

 Subscribe another person to the issue by tagging them in the comment with ``@username``.

-If you want to subscribe yourself to an issue, click the *🔔 Subscribe* button in the sidebar.
+If you want to subscribe yourself to an issue, click the :guilabel:`🔔 Subscribe` button in the sidebar.

-Similarly, if you were tagged by somebody else but decided this issue is not for you, you might click the *🔕 Unsubscribe* button in the sidebar.
+Similarly, if you were tagged by somebody else but decided this issue is not for you, you might click the :guilabel:`🔕 Unsubscribe` button in the sidebar.

 There is no exact equivalent of the "nosy list" feature, so to preserve this information during the transfer, we list the previous members of